LeonLu2/Leetcode-Leon/README.md

 # Leetcode-Leon
-the repo for leetcode daily checkins and solutions history
+the repo for leetcode daily check-ins and solutions history